Pythack/permscan/README.md

         --user <user>      Specify permissions that the user who owns the file or directory needs to have on the item in the format rwx
 ```

+## Try it on Docker

+Run `docker run -it --rm --name permscan ghcr.io/pythack/permscan:latest` on a
+machine with Docker installed and started.

 ## Installation